tsunami416604/azure-docs.hu-hu/articles/cosmos-db/how-to-manage-indexing-policy.md

 ### <a name="no-indexing"></a>Nincs indexelés

 Ez a szabályzat kikapcsolja az indexelést.
-Ha a `indexingMode` `none` értékre van beállítva, akkor nem állítható be TTL a tárolón.
+Ha a `indexingMode` `none`re van beállítva, akkor nem állítható be TTL a tárolón.

 ```json
     {